At a Glance

 - Tasks: Deliver first aid training and specialised courses to diverse groups.

-- Company: Join a dynamic team dedicated to enhancing safety and skills in the community.
+- Company: Join a dynamic team dedicated to saving lives through education.

 - Benefits: Enjoy a competitive salary, mileage reimbursement, and flexible working hours.

-- Why this job: Make a real impact by teaching essential life-saving skills in an engaging environment.
+- Why this job: Make a real impact by teaching essential skills that can save lives.

-- Qualifications: Full UK driving licence required; experience in training or first aid preferred.
+- Qualifications: Full UK driving licence required; experience in training preferred.

-- Other info: Work Monday to Saturday with occasional evening sessions; perfect for those passionate about health and safety.
+- Other info: Work hours are Monday to Saturday, with occasional evening sessions.

 The predicted salary is between 24889 - 26997 £ per year.